moiri/kobold/README.md

 ### Engine

-Configure attributes of the engine such as classes ti identify colliders and frame limiters.
+Configure attributes of the engine such as classes to identify colliders and frame limiters.

     Engine.setConfigAttr(attr, val);